-Brand Names: Zofran, Zofran ODT, Zuplenz
+Zofran Lawsuit: Ondanestron, Zofran ODT, Zuplenz

 The drug indication is limited to patients following cancer treatments and surgery.
 However, the drugs have been routinely prescribed and used “off label” for stomach problems in children and morning sickness in expecting mothers.
-It has been estimated at 80% of pregnant women consumed a version of Zofran or Zuplenz.
-In 2012, Glaxo Smith Kline plead guilty to fraud and illegal promotion of several drugs including Zofran and paid a $3 Billion fine as part of the settlement.
+It has been estimated that 80 percent of pregnant women consume a version of Zofran or Zuplenz.
+In 2012, Glaxo Smith Kline plead guilty to fraud and illegal promotion of several drugs including Zofran and paid a $3 Billion fine as part of the Zofran Lawsuit settlement.

 Joe Lyon has represented hundreds of individuals harmed by pharmaceutical products nationwide.
 For questions related to the Zofran lawsuit call for a no cost consultation (800) 513-2403.